mdda/deep-learning-workshop/README.md

       *  [CNN used as pre-processor](http://www.slideshare.net/johnstamford/atari-game-state-representation-using-convolutional-neural-networks) to get learning time within reasonable bounds
       *  [Blog posting about RL using Neon](http://www.nervanasys.com/deep-reinforcement-learning-with-neon/)
       *  [Asynchronous RL in Tensorflow + Keras + OpenAI's Gym](https://github.com/coreylynch/async-rl)
-         *  Optimising use of replay : [Prioritized Experience Replay](http://arxiv.org/pdf/1511.05952v4.pdf)
+         *  Optimising use of replay : [Prioritized Experience Replay](https://arxiv.org/abs/1511.05952)
-         *  Without replay (and good introduction) : [Asynchronous Methods for Deep Reinforcement Learning](http://arxiv.org/pdf/1602.01783v1.pdf)
+         *  Without replay (and good introduction) : [Asynchronous Methods for Deep Reinforcement Learning](https://arxiv.org/abs/1602.01783)
-   *  Potential to make Javascript renderer of Bubble Breaker
+   *  Potential to make Javascript renderer of Bubble Breaker written in Python
       *  Host within Jupyter notebook (to display game-state, and potentially play interactively)
       *  Game mechanics driven by Python backend
          *  [Python to Javascript](http://blog.thedataincubator.com/2015/08/embedding-d3-in-an-ipython-notebook/)
          *  And Round-trip [Python ...
 Javascript](https://jakevdp.github.io/blog/2013/06/01/ipython-notebook-javascript-python-communication/)
       *  Interface similar (i.e. identical) to ALR or PLE
+         *  Idea for 'longer term' : Add this as an OpenAI Gym environment
       *  Learn to play using one-step look-ahead and deep-learned value function for boards
          *  Possible to add Monte-Carlo depth search too
       *  Difficulty : How to deal with random additional columns